Viola Desmond: Arrest

+Desmond was arrested and charged with a $26 fine for tax evasion.
+The balcony ticket cost 30¢ with a two‑cent tax; the floor ticket cost 40¢ with a three‑cent tax.
+She was convicted of depriving the government of one cent in tax.
+Desmond was jailed for twelve hours and was never informed about her right to legal advice, a lawyer, or bail.
 Upon returning to Halifax, Desmond discussed the matter with her husband, and his advice was to let it go.
 However, she then sought advice from the leaders of her church, the Cornwallis Street Baptist Church, where the Minister William Pearly Oliver and his wife Pearleen encouraged her to take action.
 With their support, Desmond decided to fight the charge in court.